OpenLog Artemis Hookup Guide

 Option 6 from the main menu will open a menu which allows you to configure the settings for all devices attached to the Qwiic bus.
 For example, if you have an MS8607 PHT sensor, LPS25HB pressure sensor and an SHTC3 humidity sensor attached to the OLA, the menu will look like this:

-Just like for the in-built IMU sensor, if you open any of the menus you will be presented with a set of options where you can enable/disable logging from that sensor completely, or select which sensor values to log:
+Just like for the built-in IMU sensor (if it is populated), if you open any of the menus you will be presented with a set of options where you can enable/disable logging from that sensor completely, or select which sensor values to log:

 If the sensor has any configurable settings, those will be shown too.